 Those living or visiting “The Mount Rushmore State” are lucky enough to have local hot springs to soak in.
 There are several resorts to choose from, among a few towns.
 The most popular destination, like a few other states, happens to be a town called Hot Springs, SD.
 You can visit its mineral water year-round.

 Cascade Falls (Warm Springs) – Cascade Springs, South Dakota

 Located eight miles south of Hot Springs, South Dakota, Cascade Falls boasts a stunning crystal-clear swimming hole.
 Dubbed “the Old Swimming Hole”, the Cascade Falls draws crowds from across the globe, especially during summer months when visitors are looking to escape more intense temperatures.
 The town of Cascade, SD, was discovered in the 1880s and …

-List of Warm and Hot Springs in SD
+List of Warm and Hot Springs in South Dakota

-Map of Warm and Hot Springs in SD
+Map of Warm and Hot Springs in South Dakota

 Other Attractions in South Dakota

 South Dakota has ample tourist attractions, from the manmade heights of Mount Rushmore to the natural spectacular of the badlands.
 Find a unique activity to pair with your hot springs holiday and make the most of your time in the northern U.S. Consider venturing out to Pierre, to check out Lake Oahe and its variety of water sports.

 Local SD Hot Springs